mlehotay/ier/IER/IER-brainfeels.md

 This document examines a class of internally generated qualitative experiences referred to as **brainfeels**: recurring experiential patterns that feel sensory-like—often described using textures, temperatures, materials, tastes, or smell-adjacent qualities—yet are **not perceptual**, **not representational**, and **not externally attributed**.

-Within Informational Experiential Realism (IER), brainfeels are interpreted as **endogenous qualitative stabilizers**: recurring organizations of intrinsic informational tension that arise entirely within a **Unified Experiential Field (UEF)** and contribute to its ongoing coherence via **participation modulation**.
+Within **Informational Experiential Realism (IER v10.8)**, brainfeels are interpreted as **endogenous qualitative stabilizers**: recurring organizations of intrinsic informational tension that arise entirely within a **Unified Experiential Field (UEF)** and contribute to its ongoing coherence via **participation modulation**.

-Brainfeels demonstrate that qualitative structure need not be object-directed, sensory, or externally anchored to be real, stable, and functionally significant.
+Brainfeels demonstrate that qualitative structure need not be object-directed, sensory, or externally anchored to be real, stable, and experientially significant—while remaining strictly **non-epistemic**.

 ---